minprog/app-studio/50 Project/30 Design Document/10 Desgin Doc.md

 Add the design doc to your project on GitHub as a file named `DESIGN.md`.
 Like the README, the design doc should be written in Markdown, so check out the [syntax] again if needed.
-Put images in the same directory and embed them in your document.
+Put images in a separate directory and embed them in your document.

 [syntax]: http://daringfireball.net/projects/markdown/syntax